teal-language/tl/README.md

 ## Type definitions

+`tl` supports [declaration files](docs/declaration_files.md), which can be used to annotate the types of third-party Lua libraries.

-We have a collaborative repository for type definitions of Lua libraries at https://github.com/teal-language/teal-types — check it out and make your contribution!
+We have a collaborative repository for declaration files at https://github.com/teal-language/teal-types — check it out and make your contribution!

 ## Text editor support